ng-Classic/ng-classic/aio/content/guide/elements.md

 </code-example>

 When your custom element is placed on a page, the browser creates an instance of the registered class and adds it to the DOM.
-The content is provided by the component's template, which uses Angular template syntax, and is rendered using the component and DOM data.
+The content is provided by the component's template, which uses Angular Classictemplate syntax, and is rendered using the component and DOM data.
 Input properties in the component correspond to input attributes for the element.

 <div class="lightbox">